School of Journalism and Mass Communications

 Pre-req: JMC 101 with a minimum grade of C.

-Design principles; conceive, create and evaluate executions for print, websites, mobile applications, information-based and ad based graphics.
-(PR: Keyboarding proficiency)
+Design principles; conceive, create and evaluate executions for print, websites, mobile applications, information-based and ad-based graphics.

 An examination of theories, practices and techniques of strategic communications used by agencies and organizations.

-Staff responsibility on campus broadcast facilities, WMUL-FM.
-(PR: Written permission before registration and the satisfactory completion of one year of service on WMUL)
+Staff responsibility on campus broadcast facility, WMUL-FM.
+(PR: Permission of instructor and the satisfactory completion of one year of service on WMUL.)

-Staff responsiblity on campus broadcast facilities, WMUL-FM.
-(PR: Written permission before registration and the satisfactory completion of one year of service on WMUL)
+Staff responsibility on campus broadcast facility, WMUL-FM.
+(PR: Permission of instructor and the satisfactory completion of one year of service on WMUL.)

-Advanced course in newspaper copy editing, headline writing and design for daily, community and public relations newspapers.
-Laboratory instruction and experience on the printed and online issues of the university newspaper, The Parthenon.
+Advanced course in copy editing, headline writing and design for daily, community and public relations newspapers/newsletters.
+Laboratory instruction in the printed and online issues of the university newspaper.

 In-depth news reporting on the sports beat, breaking news and analysis.